 The Youngest Marcher: The Story of Audrey Faye Hendricks, a Young Civil Rights Activist by Cynthia Levinson, illustrated by Vanessa Brantley-Newton

 9-year-old Audrey Faye Hendricks wanted to do her part and picket white stores and march to protest unfair laws.
 She became the youngest child to be arrested in Birmingham, Alabama in 1963.
 Her life story is very inspiring.

 Someday is Now: Clara Luper and the 1958 Oklahoma City Sit-Ins by Olugbemisola Rhuday-Perkovich, illustrated by Jade Johnson

-I love the captivating folk-art style illustrations, the repetitive text of “separate and unequal” and “someday was now,” plus that it’s a true story.
-It’s about an amazing woman named Clara who advocated for justice and equality during a time when black people weren’t permitted the same rights as white people.
+With captivating folk-art style illustrations, this biography narrates the story of an amazing woman named Clara who advocated for justice and equality during a time when Black people weren’t permitted the same rights as white people.
 As a teacher, she inspired her students to believe that change was possible.
-Read how Clara and her students went to the Katz drugstore and asked to be served — even though the store didn’t serve black people.
+For example, Clara and her students went to the Katz drugstore and asked to be served — even though the store didn’t serve Black people.